Aetrius/Bambulabs-Exporter/README.md

 ## (Important Notes)
 You will need to likely run an MQTT program to test your connection.
 You can pull the password from the printer interface manually, or reset it on the printer itself.

----

 ### Prometheus Ingestion
 Setup prometheus to scrape the node and setup the ports to pull from port 9101.

----

 ### Bugs
-- 3/4/2023 - Possible bug with docker networking on monitor-compose.
-Added solution to readme.
-Pending review.
+- 3/4/2023 - Exporter loses connection during firmware upgrade or powercycle.
+(Temp solution to restart the docker container).

 ---

 ### Feature Changes
 - 3/4/2023 - Added new Metrics ams_humidity, ams_temp, ams_tray_color, ams_bed_temp.
 These include ams number and tray numbers to be dynamic depending on how many AMS's are included.
 Will push new container to dockerhub later today 3/4/23
+- 2/28/2023 - Initial Metrics released.
+Further re-work needed to account for all the useful metrics available.
 ---

 ### Future Development